gloveboxes/prompt_flow_workshop/docs/index.md

 ### What is Prompt Flow

-Azure Prompt Flow simplifies the process of prototyping, experimenting, and deploying AI applications powered by Large Language Models (LLMs).
+Azure Prompt Flow simplifies prototyping, experimenting, and deploying AI applications powered by Large Language Models (LLMs).
 It is designed for developers, data scientists, researchers, or hobbyists who want to create LLM-based applications.
 With Azure Prompt Flow, you can create and compare multiple prompt variants, evaluate their performance, and debug your flows with ease.

 ### VS Code code first support